Football hooliganism: Formation of barra brava culture (1950s–1990s)

-2000s
+High-profile incidents (2000s–present)

 In 2001, another supporter of Racing was killed, and the barra brava of Independiente was the main suspect.
 Independiente and Racing (both from the city of Avellaneda, in the Greater Buenos Aires) have a huge rivalry, the second most important in Argentina but maybe the fiercest (notably, their stadiums are only 300 meters apart).

 The next year, one fan was killed and 12 people injured, including six police officers when fans of Racing Club de Avellaneda and Club Atlético Independiente clashed in February 2002.

-An Independiente fan was shot dead, and another fan was shot in the back and hospitalized when about 400 rival fans fought outside Racing Clubs Estadio Juan Domingo Perón in Avellaneda before the match.
+An Independiente fan was shot dead, and another fan was shot in the back and hospitalized when about 400 rival fans fought outside Racing Clubs stadium, El Cilindro, in Avellaneda before the match.
 Between 70 and 80 people were arrested as a result.
 The match started late when Independiente fans threw a smoke bomb at Racing Club goalkeeper, Gustavo Campagnuolo.
 That same weekend, 30 people were arrested and 10 police officers injured when fighting broke out at a match between Estudiantes de La Plata and Club de Gimnasia y Esgrima La Plata in La Plata.

 A 2002 investigation into football hooliganism in Argentina stated that football violence had become a national crisis, with about 40 people murdered at football matches in the preceding ten years.
 In the 2002 season, there had been five deaths and dozens of knife and shotgun casualties.
 At one point, the season was suspended and there was widespread social disorder in the country.
 The first death in 2002 was at a match between fierce rivals Boca Juniors and River Plate.
 The match was abandoned and one Boca Juniors fan was shot dead.
 Boca Juniors, one of the largest clubs in Argentina, may have the largest barra brava element in the country (it is similar to the barras bravas of Independiente and River Plate), with their self-styled leader, Rafael Di Zeo, claiming in 2002 that they had over 2,000 members (however there are doubts about the reliability of this information).
+The Boca group, known as La Doce (The Twelfth) has a long history of violence.
+In 2002 Diego Maradona was alleged to remain friends with the group's leaders, in spite of their reputation.